spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 ![http vs websockets](https://docs.google.com/drawings/d/e/2PACX-1vQAdYwKH7kjzDDQv9GF-tpR9d2ZRK_vA661f2x3JPdTrPcE9c78WCl5rdyYW5XmyUy9wTYUlEZwQrEp/pub?w=1440)
 > A full duplex persistent connection is possible with WebSockets.
 The connection stays open until either the client or server disconnects.
 Reference: [WebSockets - A Conceptual Deep-Dive](https://www.ably.io/concepts/websockets)

-Additionally, since the TCP connection over WebSockets remains open until either the client or server disconnects we can easily know when a user disconnects from out application.
+Additionally, since the TCP connection over WebSockets remains open until either the client or server disconnects we can easily know when a user disconnects from our application.
 This enables us to efficiently begin the container teardown process and free up resources for new users.
 Finally, WebSockets allows us to maintain 1024 or more connections per server as opposed to ~6 connections per server with HTTP.
 This enables us to scale our application more efficiently as our user base grows.

 ## 2.4 Where Should We Execute the Code?